 The meat is easier to slice if you chill it, so I let it rest on the counter to cool for about 45 minutes.
 Then, I pop it in the freezer for another 30 minutes.
 You can slice it with a knife, but if you have a meat slicer, you’ll get better, even results.
 I set the meat slicer to “4” for thick-cut bacon.

-I guarantee you’ll want to cook up a batch right away.
+I guarantee you’ll want to cook up a batch of homemade bacon right away.
 You can refrigerate the rest for up to a week or pop it in the freezer.

 Honey Heat Homemade Bacon